interlay/interlay.github.io/docs/kintsugi/guides.md

 At the bottom of the box you will find the `status` and `InBlock` fields - this shows you the block hash of the block in which your transfer was included.

-?> Use the block hash to search for the block in the [Netork tab](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fapi-kusama.interlay.io%2Fparachain#/explorer) of Polkadot.js - for example, if you need help with your transaction.
+?> Use the block hash to search for the block in the [Network tab](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fapi-kusama.interlay.io%2Fparachain#/explorer) of Polkadot.js - for example, if you need help with your transaction.

 **Option 2: Network Tab (manual search)**

-1. Go to the [Netork tab](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fapi-kusama.interlay.io%2Fparachain#/explorer) of Polkadot.js
+1. Go to the [Network tab](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fapi-kusama.interlay.io%2Fparachain#/explorer) of Polkadot.js
 2. Under `recent events` check the latest `tokens.Transfer` events to find your account (no search function available).+
 3. **Save and click on the block number** next to your `tokens.Transfer` event.
 Note: this shows (a) the block number and (b) the index )(= position) of your transaction in that block (e.g.  index 0 means it is the first transaction).